colussim/GoLC/README.md

 ```json
    "FileExclusion":".cloc_bitbucketdc_ignore"
 ```
-The syntax of this file is as follows:
+The syntax of this file is as follows for BitBucket:

 ```
 REPO_KEY